praveenjuge/praveenjuge/content/blog/how-i-overcame-youtube-addiction/index.md

 - **YouTube gives low-quality information and entertainment.**

   Only 5% of its millions of videos are actually helpful.
-Don’t take that burden of sifting through all that to find something you like.
+Don’t take that burden of sifting through all that to find something you might like.

-## How I Overcame
+## How I Overcame YouTube

 Here are some simple and actionable steps that I took over the months,